openafs-contrib/openafs-robotest/README.md

 ## System Requirements

 * Linux or Solaris
-* Python 2.6, 2.7
+* Python 2.6 or 2.7
+* Python argparse
-* Robot Framework 2.7+
+* Robotframework 2.7+
 * OpenAFS installation packages or binaries built from source

 ## Installation

 This test suite should be run on a dedicated test system.
-Typically, you will want to setup one or more virtual machines to install OpenAFS and the test suite.
-If `afs-robotest` is used to install OpenAFS then sudo should be configured on the test machine.
-The NOPASSWD sudo option must be set to allow the command `afsutil` to be run with sudo without a password.

-Python 2.6 or 2.7 must be present.
-Install the `python-pip` packages using your system's package manager.

-On Debian based systems, this is done with the command:

-    $ sudo apt-get install python-pip

-On Centos, `pip` may be installed from the `python-pip` package in the EPEL
-repo:

-    $ sudo yum install python-pip

-On Solaris 10 and 11, use the opencsw repository to install the `py_pip` package.

-Install the `Robotframework` and `argparse` Python packages using the `pip'
-command:

-    $ sudo pip install robotframework argparse
+Typically you will want to setup several virtual machines.
+The  `sudo` command must be available and configured with the `NOPASSWD` option for the user running the tests.

-Clone the OpenAFS Robotest project to a directory of your choice:
+Clone the OpenAFS Robotest git repository to a directory of your choice.
+Install OpenAFS Robotest (and dependencies) with the provided install shell script.

-    $ cd ${projects}
+    $ cd ~
     $ git clone https://github.com/openafs-contrib/openafs-robotest.git
     $ cd openafs-robotest

-Install the custom python packages and scripts provided by openafs-robotest:

     $ ./install.sh

 ## Setup

-Run the `afs-robotest` command to view and set the configuration for your system.
+Run the `afs-robotest config` command to view and set the configuration for your system.

-By default, the configuration is stored in the file `~/.afsrobotestrc/afs-robotest.conf`.
-This can be customized by setting the `AFS_ROBOTEST_CONF` environment variable, or specifying the fully qualified path with the `--config` command line option.
-This can be useful when testing various configurations.

 To show the current configuration: